 - 1. Western Gorse (Ulex gallii) is a smaller, more compact shrub, with smaller spines when compared to European or common gorse / whin (Ulex europaeus), In contrast to whin, which mainly flowers in the spring, western gorse flowers from late summer to autumn.
 The shrub is mainly found in the Mournes, Slieve Croob and Slieve Gullion areas on dry and wet heath. - 2.
 Some areas classified as heather moorland contain patches of Western Gorse.
 Western Gorse is eligible for Agri-environment scheme payments as long as the area is actively managed in accordance with your Agri-environment scheme management requirements but you should treat it as scrub for BPS eligibility and make appropriate reductions to your claim.
 Western gorse may be important in designated sites.
-You should not remove it without prior consultation. - 3.
-Areas classified as scrub on your Agri-environment scheme agreement may have become so dense that no grazing is possible within that area.
-These dense areas of scrub should be removed from your Agri-environment scheme claim.
-When completing your BPS claim you must deduct these areas of dense scrub as they are ineligible
+You should not remove it without prior consultation.

-Section 8 Non agricultural activities on eligible land
+Section 8 Non-agricultural activities on eligible land